-I’m a big fan of one pot meals, charmed by the appeal of less clean up and less fuss.
-I’m also quite partial to recipes that use up impractically small handfuls of leftover vegetables in my produce drawer.
+Are you a fan of one-pot meals, charmed by the appeal of less clean up and less fuss?
+Are you partial to recipes that use up impractically small handfuls of leftover vegetables in your produce drawer?
 This recipe does both.
 Is both.
 You know what I mean.

 I’ve been making this Greek Tofu Scramble for years, but never really had a formal recipe…until now.
 It comes together pretty fast for a main dish, and you can pair it with fruit, some yummy bread, and/or a salad to make a full meal.
 It’s quite versatile, too; see the ingredient notes below for variations on the basic scramble method.